-- 2. Duties of the building official shall include, but not be limited to: - a.
+- 1. Duties of the Building Official shall include, but not be limited to: - a.
 Review all applications for building construction permits to assure that the requirements of this ordinance have been satisfied. - b.
-Verify and record the actual elevation (in relation to mean sea level) of the lowest floor in A-Zone (including basement) and the bottom of the lowest horizontal structural member in V-Zone for all new construction; and verify and record that (non-residential) buildings when below BFE in A-Zones have been flood-proofed and certified by a registered professional engineer or architect, or both. - c.
-In the area of special flood hazard, the building official shall review construction plans, and obtain pre-construction and as-built V-Zone design and breakaway wall certificates for properties in the coastal high hazard area, to ensure that the requirements of this ordinance have been satisfied. - d.Where interpretation is needed as to the exact location and elevation of all areas of special flood hazard (for example, where there appears to be a conflict between a mapped boundary and actual field conditions), the building official shall make the necessary interpretation.
+Verify and record the actual elevation (in relation to mean sea level) of the lowest floor in A-Zone (including basement) and the bottom of the lowest horizontal structural member in V-Zone for all new construction; and verify and record that (non-residential) buildings when below BFE in A-Zones have been flood-proofed and certified by a registered Professional Engineer or Architect, or both. - c.
+In the area of special flood hazard, the Building Official shall review construction plans, and obtain pre-construction and as-built V-Zone design and breakaway wall certificates for properties in the coastal high hazard area, to ensure that the requirements of this ordinance have been satisfied.

+- d.
+Where interpretation is needed as to the exact location and elevation of all areas of special flood hazard (for example, where there appears to be a conflict between a mapped boundary and actual field conditions), the Building Official shall make the necessary interpretation.
 The person contesting the location of the boundary shall be given a reasonable opportunity to appeal the interpretation as provided in this ordinance. - e.
-All records pertaining to the provisions of this ordinance shall be maintained in the office of the building official for a period of five (5) years, and be available for public inspection. - f.
-The building official shall review all violations of which he receives notice during the course of construction.
+Maintain copies of flood elevation certificates, V-zone certificates, floodproofing certificates, and other applicable flood-zone related documents for the life of the structure. - f.
+The Building Official shall review all violations of which he receives notice during the course of construction.
 Failure of the contractor to make required changes shall be cause for issuance of a stop-work order for the project. - g.
 Prevent encroachments by denial of permits within floodways unless certification and flood hazard reduction provisions of Article V of this ordinance are met. - h.
-Maintain a copy of letter of map amendments issued by FEMA in the office of the building official.

-- i.
-When base flood elevation or floodway data have not been provided by the applicants, the building official shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source. - a.
-Duties assigned to the Planning and Zoning Official and/or the Director of Public Works for communities not contracting for services with these entities. - b.
-Determine the elevation requirement for construction in flood zones. - c.
-Advise applicant that additional federal or state permits may be required, and if specific federal or state permit requirements are known, maintain copies of such permits on file with the zoning permit, to be made available to the public. - d.
-Notify adjacent communities and the S. C. Natural Resources Department prior to any alteration or relocation of a watercourse and submit evidence of such notification to the Federal Emergency Management Agency. - e.
-Ensure that maintenance and inspections are provided within the altered or relocated portion of watercourses so that the flood-carrying capacity is not diminished, and maintaining records of the same until completion of the project. - 1.
-Duties of the planning and zoning official, where applicable, shall include, but not be limited to: - a.
-Require a zoning permit in conformance with the provisions of the Charleston County Zoning and Land Development Regulations, as amended, and/or the Charleston County Comprehensive Plan prior to the commencement of any development or construction activities.
-The permit shall give a full description of proposed construction. - b.
-Maintain on file for public access all flood maps issued by the Federal Emergency Management Agency.
+Maintain a copy of letter of map amendments issued by FEMA in the Office of the Building Official. - i.
+When base flood elevation or floodway data have not been provided by the applicants, the Building Official shall obtain, review and reasonably utilize any base flood elevation and floodway data available from a federal, state or other source. - j.
+Duties assigned to the Planning and Zoning Official and/or the Director of Public Works for communities not contracting for services with these entities. - k.
+Determine the elevation requirement for construction in flood zones. - I. Advise applicant that additional federal or state permits may be required, and if specific federal or state permit requirements are known, maintain copies of such permits on file with the zoning permit, to be made available to the public. - m.
+Notify adjacent communities and the S. C. Natural Resources Department prior to any alteration or relocation of a watercourse and submit evidence of such notification to the Federal Emergency Management Agency. - n.
+Ensure that maintenance and inspections are provided within the altered or relocated portion of watercourses so that the flood-carrying capacity is not diminished, and maintaining records of the same until completion of the project. - 2.
+Duties of the Planning and Zoning Official, where applicable, shall include, but not be limited to: - a.
+Require a zoning permit in conformance with the provisions of the Charleston

+County Zoning and Land Development Regulations, as amended, and/or the Charleston County Comprehensive Plan prior to the commencement of any development or construction activities.
+The permit shall give a full description of proposed construction.

+- b.
+Maintain on file for public access all flood maps issued by the Federal Emergency Management Agency. - c.
+Maintain permanent copy of building permits issued for the life of the structure.